 - Public bid.
 A public bid to purchase or an exchange offer that has been notified to the Authority can be implemented before the clearance of the Authority, provided that the acquirer does not exercise the voting rights attached to the securities (alternatively, voting rights may be exercised insofar as necessary to protect the financial value of the investment, if a derogation is requested and granted by the Authority under the terms described below). - Individual waiver.
-Further to a reasoned request by the notifying parties, presented prior to or subsequently to the notification, the Authority may vaive the standstill obligation after considering the consequences for the undertakings concerned of suspending the concentration or the exercise of voting rights and the negative effects of the derogation to competition.
+Further to a reasoned request by the notifying parties, presented prior to or subsequently to the notification, the Authority may waive the standstill obligation after considering the consequences for the undertakings concerned of suspending the concentration or the exercise of voting rights and the negative effects of the derogation to competition.
 The derogation may, if necessary, be accompanied by conditions and obligations to ensure effective competition.
-The Authority is very restrictive in waiving the suspension obligation, as it considers that such waiver can only be granted in very exceptional circumstances, such as the imminent bankruptcy of the target company. - Sale of a troubled bank.
+The Authority is very restrictive in waiving the suspension obligation as it considers that such waiver can only be granted in very exceptional circumstances, such as the imminent bankruptcy of the target company.

+Sale of a troubled bank.
 The sale of a bank to an authorised third party pursuant to a resolution measure adopted by the Bank of Portugal under the applicable EU and national legal framework, to ensure the stability of the financial system, can be implemented before notification and clearance of the Competition Authority.

-The Competition Authority has already imposed penalties to parties for early implementation (gun jumping) in several cases, with fines ranging from €35,000 to €2.5 million.
+The Competition Authority has already imposed penalties to parties for early implementation (gun jumping) in several cases, with fines ranging from €35,000 to €2.5 million (although the €2.5 million fine applied by the Authority was reduced to €160,000 following an appeal to the Competition, Supervision and Regulation Court).
 Gun jumping is a stated priority of the Authority's enforcement action, and in December 2022 the Authority published detailed guidelines on gun jumping.
 Several gun-jumping investigations are ongoing, and the Authority started five investigations in 2022 alone.
+Additionally, in 2023, the Authority started nine ex officio investigations regarding gun jumping.

 3.9 Is a transaction which is completed before clearance is received deemed to be invalid?
 If so, what are the practical consequences?
-Can validity be restored by a subsequent clearance decision? received does not produce legal effects in Portugal and, if further prohibited by the Competition Authority, is null and void.
+Can validity be restored by a subsequent clearance decision?

+A transaction subject to filing completed before clearance is received does not produce legal effects in Portugal and, if further prohibited by the Competition Authority, is null and void.
 Parties to a concentration subject to notification will, therefore, only enjoy legal certainty as to its validity and effects following an express or tacit clearance from the Authority.
 See question 3.4 above.